 Going off the grid brings challenges that need to be addressed ahead of time.
 Where will you get water and electricity?
 How will you empty the tanks?
 Is it even safe?

-Safety - Boondockers have a code of respect for one another.
+Boondockers have a code of respect for one another.
 It is common to see other people boondocking, so be courteous to other spaces.
-Some rules to follow include doing your best to be respectful, share space and resources, and If asked to leave an area by security or a land owner, do as instructed.
+Some rules to follow include doing your best to be respectful, sharing space and resources, and If asked to leave an area by security or a landowner, do as instructed.
 After all, you are a guest.

-Cell/Internet - You may be far from cell service or internet and that can be daunting.
+You may be far from cell service or the internet and that can be daunting.
 Know where to get service in case of emergency.
-Alternatively, you can get a 12-volt Wi-Fi and cell signal booster to extend your signals reach.
+Alternatively, you can get a 12-volt Wi-Fi and cell signal booster to extend your signal’s reach.

 As Benjamin Franklin said, “If you fail to plan, you are planning to fail!”
 Always plan, plan, and plan.
 This will save you from issues and having to cut your trip short.